jyggorath/phst-writeup/2 langfredag/README.md

 ### Resistor color codes
 The paper in the picture reads "Resistor Color Code".
 Googling that, I found [this great resource](https://www.electronics-tutorials.ws/resistor/res_2.html).

-The eggs in the picture have three colors each, and appearently, the three first colors on a resistor form three digits (cropped image):
+The eggs in the picture have three colors each, and apparently, the three first colors on a resistor form three digits (cropped image):

 ![resistorgraph.png](resistorgraph.png?raw=true)